trewisscotch/Cobalt-Strike-4.6/README.md

 # Cobalt-Strike-4.6
-he previous repository has been removed - GITHUB.
 To get COBALT STRIKE  KEY - write to contacts.

 # there is no clean hacked version yet.